Prince Harry to be interviewed by reporter who prompted Meghan’s ‘not OK’ comment

 The Duke of Sussex’s new book comes after his and Meghan Markle’s tell-all Netflix documentary

-The Duke of Sussex is recording a new interview with ITV news anchor Tom Bradby to publicise his forthcoming memoir, according to reports.
+The Duke of Sussex is recording a new interview with ITV news anchor Tom Bradby to publicise his forthcoming memoir.

 Spare, which has been ghost-written by the Pulitzer Prize-winning journalist, JR Moehringer, is expected to contain more revealing insights into Harry’s experience of growing up as part of the royal family and his subsequent marriage to Meghan Markle and move to the US.